 - Take over-the-counter pain relievers

-Visit to your doctor to make sure you haven’t done more damage than you realize.
+Visit your doctor to make sure you haven’t done more damage than you realize.
 In serious cases, your doctor may order tests to determine the extent of the injury before putting a treatment plan together.
-For more serious injuries, treatment for bruised tailbones may involve physical therapy, massages, injected medication or surgery.
+For more serious injuries, treatment for bruised tailbones may involve physical therapy, massages, injected medication, or surgery.

-A bruised knee is a result of an impact to the knee.
+A bruised knee is a result of an impact on the knee.
 Pain and discoloration occur in the patella or kneecap when you bruise your knee.
 Some common ways of injuring your knee are:

 - Falling onto a hard surface directly on your knee

 - A contusion from something like a ball hitting your knee while playing a sport

 Symptoms of a bruised knee include pain on immediate impact or soft tissue damage, such as a sprain or strain.
 Swelling can also occur, as well as pain while walking.
 Whenever you experience skin discoloration, visit a Manhattan dermatologist.
 The severity of the injury determines the bruised knee treatment you require.
 An X-ray can tell if your knee is merely bruised or if the injury is more serious.

 Bruised knee treatments range from ice packs to surgery, all depending on the severity of the injury.
 Check with your doctor about limitations and treatments.
 Possible treatment options for a knee contusion include:

 - Icing your injured knee every three to four hours for 20 minutes each time until swelling and pain decreases